Welcome to Subscribe On Youtube

 Note that equal author_id and viewer_id indicate the same person.

-Write an SQL query to find all the authors that viewed at least one of their own articles, sorted in ascending order by their id.
+Write a solution to find all the authors that viewed at least one of their own articles.

 Views table: